christian-calabrese/leapp-ssm-tunnels-plugin/README.md

 <h2>Plugin in action!</h2>
 It's possible to install and use this plugin as well explained by the Noovolari team throughout the Leapp's documentation that you can find here:
 <a href="https://docs.leapp.cloud/0.16.2/plugins/plugins-introduction/">Leapp plugins introduction</a><br><br>

+The npm package name to find and install this plugin is: `leapp-ssm-tunnels-plugin`

 <img src="how_to_use.jpg">